scottchiefbaker/highlight/README.md

 Options for `--case_sensitive` and `--case_insensitive` are available as overrides.

-If your match pattern begins with a dash, you will have to use the `--filter` syntax so highlight can differtiate between a filter and a param.
+If your match pattern begins with a dash, you will have to use the `--filter` syntax so highlight can differentiate between a filter and a param.

-Example: `cat README.md | highlight --filter 'green,--'`
+**Example:** `cat README.md | highlight --filter 'green,--'`

 ### 🔡 Params: